 Lake Como is so beautiful that parts of it were used in Star Wars Attack of Clones (Apologies I am writing this on May the Fourth – Star Wars day).
 It is about half the size of Lake Garda and overall quieter, but just as beautiful.
 You’ll be paddling surrounded by mountains, with picturesque towns and villages dotted around the edge.
 Heaven!

 Not only can you try to spot the Loch Ness Monster, but you can follow the Caledonian Canal across Scotland.
-Hailed as one of the greatest waterways in the world, it links Loch Lomond in the south west of Scotland with Inverness in the east.
+Hailed as one of the greatest waterways in the world, it links Fort William in the south west of Scotland with Inverness in the east.

 On route it passes through the Great Glen geological fault, that includes four lochs and endless stunning scenery.
 The route is 60 miles long and takes about five days.
 You can read more about it in this article about the Coast to Coast kayak challenge.